Transforma logo

 Drawbacks

 This subsection touches upon the major drawback of tablets – the difficulty associated with holding them for longer periods of time.
 It also discusses how this issue may result in serious accidents, especially for miners and construction workers.
-It also contains a few examples of relevant IoT deployments in this application like Bosch using tablets and AR glasses for real-time training and monitoring in its factory.
+It also contains a few examples of relevant IoT deployments in this application like Porsche using an augmented reality solution for its Taycan models (sports electric vehicle).

 Video Walls